 It is time to review what is the filling of the pillows.
-Every filling has its characteristics, get familiar with them before purchasing.
-We can distinguish natural and synthetic pillows.
+Every filling has its characteristics; get familiar with them before purchasing.
+We can distinguish between natural and synthetic pillows.

 Down pillows – These pillows are made from goose or duck down and feather.
 Down pillows are very soft and goose down even more delicate and more expensive than duck down.
 Not just down used as a filling in these pillows, manufacturers are adding some feathers and other fillers to them.
 If you worry about an allergic reaction, you can choose from hypoallergenic down pillows; they are available on the market.
 This type is expensive but is a good investment for your quality sleep.

 Wool pillows – It is a great organic choice if you are looking for a firm pillow.
 They are made from thick natural fibers and are hypoallergenic.

 Microfibre pillows are synthetic alternatives to down pillows.
 They are antiallergenic and free from animal parts.
 A great choice to save some money, and it is also a vegan option.

 Memory Foam pillows – These pillows are trendy nowadays.
 Memory foam is concerning your body and reacts to your body heat and your weight.
 It contours your head, neck, and shoulders to keep your body aligned.
 Memory foam is a heat retaining material that can cause sweating and discomfort during the night.

 Latex pillows – Latex pillows keep their shape very strictly and providing firmer support for your neck.
 They are very comfortable and help to maintain your sleeping position.

 Acti-Gel pillows – You could know them as cool or fresh pillows.
 They are made from breathable material and have a layer of acti-gel that can regulate temperature and keep your body cool at night.

 “A clear conscience is a good pillow.” – American Proverb

 Yes, it is still about pillows.
 There are a few other factors that I should mention to help you pick the perfect one for you.
 See them: